UPPMAX/R-python-julia-matlab-HPC/docs/julia/interactiveJulia.rst

 In order to run interactively, you need to have compute nodes allocated to run on, and this is done through the batch system.

-Because you will have to wait until the nodes are allocated, and because you cannot know when this happens, this is not usually a recommended way to run Python, but it is possible.
+Because you will have to wait until the nodes are allocated, and because you cannot know when this happens, this is not usually a recommended way to run Julia, but it is possible.

 .. warning::

-    (HPC2N) Do note that it is not *real* interactivity as you probably mean it, as you will have to run it as a Python script instead of by starting Python and giving commands inside it.
+    (HPC2N) Do note that it is not *real* interactivity as you probably mean it, as you will have to run it as a Julia script instead of by starting Julia and giving commands inside it.
 The reason for this is that you are not actually logged into the compute node and only sees the output of the commands you run.

     Another option would be to use Jupyter notebooks.
-This option will be covered under the UPPMAX separate sessions.
     This is somewhat convoluted to get to work correctly at HPC2N, but possible.
 Please contact us at support@hpc2n.umu.se if you want to go this route at HPC2N.

-Python "interactively" on the compute nodes
+Julia "interactively" on the compute nodes
 -------------------------------------------

 To run interactively, you need to allocate resources on the cluster first.